 There are two types of diabetic retinopathy – non-proliferative (also called background) retinopathy and proliferative retinopathy.

 Non-proliferative or background retinopathy causes the blood vessels in the retina to change diameter.
 Some blood vessels shrink while others swell.
 This random change in diameter affects blood flow to the retina.
-This variance of blood flow can also affect other areas of the eye.
+This variance in blood flow can also affect other areas of the eye.
 Some areas do not get enough blood while other areas hemorrhage.
 Non-proliferative retinopathy usually does not negatively affect vision and usually does not worsen over time.
 If left unmonitored, non-proliferative retinopathy can damage the eye.
-Non-proliferative diabetic retinopathy can be a predecessor of proliferative retinopathy, which is a far more serious form of diabetic retinopathy.
+Non-proliferative diabetic retinopathy can be a predecessor of proliferative retinopathy, which is a far more serious form of retinopathy.

 Proliferative retinopathy occurs when areas of the retina do not receive enough blood.
 The affected retinal tissue produces molecules and these molecules cause new blood vessels to grow near the retina’s surface.
 These new blood vessels can break and leak blood into the vitreous (the clear fluid that fills the eye).
 As blood leaks into the vitreous, the normally clear fluid of the vitreous becomes cloudy.
 Once the level of blood in the vitreous becomes severe, light cannot pass through it to the retina.

-People with diabetes can greatly reduce their risk of developing diabetic retinopathy by having routine eye exams with an ophthalmologist.
+People with diabetes can greatly reduce their risk of developing retinopathy by having routine eye exams with an ophthalmologist.
 Patients should be certain to inform their ophthalmologist about their medical condition and any vision problems or vision changes.
 To prevent or treat diabetic retinopathy, talk with your doctor about your moderate to severe vision impairment.
-Anyone with diabetes can develop diabetic retinopathy.
+Anyone with diabetes can develop retinopathy.
 The risk factors listed below may increase a person's chance of developing diabetic retinopathy

-- The longer you have diabetes, the greater your risk of diabetic retinopathy
+- The longer you have diabetes, the greater your risk of retinopathy

 - Poor control of your blood sugar level